 If VP density in text samples changes over time in either corpus, this may explain these different results – not as a result of increasing or declining modal use but as a result of increasing or declining tensed VP density (or declining / increasing density of other constituents).
 More generally, word-based baselines almost always conflate opportunity and use because the option to insert the element is not available following every other word (exceptions might include pauses or expletives, but these exceptions prove the rule).
 This conflation undermines the Binomial model and increases the risk that results will not replicate.
 The solution is to focus on identifying each choice-point as much as possible.

 All of the above are reasons to be unsurprised at the fact that Millar’s summary finding was not replicated in Leech’s data.
-But to be fair, many of Millar’s individual trends did appear to be consistent with results found in the Brown corpus.
+But to be fair, many of Millar’s individual trends do appear to be consistent with results found in the Brown corpus.

 The replication crisis has been most discussed in psychology and the social sciences.
 In psychology, some published findings have been controversial to say the least.
 Claims that ‘Engineers have more sons; nurses have more daughters’ have tended to attract the interest of other psychologists relatively quickly.
 But this is shooting fish in a barrel.